nomilous/phrase/README.md

                                     socket.use (msg, next) ->

                                         #
-                                        # a new payload has crossed the synaptic cleft
+                                        # a new 'excitement' payload has crossed the synaptic cleft
                                         #

                                         next()